Powered by RND

 À propos de A Beginner's Guide to AI

 "A Beginner's Guide to AI" makes the complex world of Artificial Intelligence accessible to all.
-Each episode breaks down a new AI concept into everyday language, tying it to real-world applications and featuring insights from industry experts.
+Each episode asks someone working with AI about what they do and how AI can help you.
 Ideal for novices, tech enthusiasts, and the simply curious, this podcast transforms AI learning into an engaging, digestible journey.
 Join us as we take the first steps into AI!
-There are 3 episode formats: AI generated, interviews with AI experts & my thoughts.
-Want to get your AI going?
-Get in contact: [email protected]

 Site web du podcast

-Écoutez A Beginner's Guide to AI, On refait le Mac - ORLM ou d'autres podcasts du monde entier - avec l'app de radio.fr
+Écoutez A Beginner's Guide to AI, De quoi jme mail ou d'autres podcasts du monde entier - avec l'app de radio.fr

 Obtenez l’app radio.fr